citp/privacy-policy-historical/t/tu/tun/tune.com.md

-> *The following text is extracted and transformed from the tune.com privacy policy that was archived on 2015-04-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150415113449id_/http%3A//www.tune.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tune.com privacy policy that was archived on 2015-09-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150905220253id_/http%3A//www.tune.com/privacy-policy) for the most accurate reproduction.*

 # TUNE | Privacy Policy and Your Privacy Rights

-#### **Effective Date: September 15, 2014**
+#### **Effective Date: May 6, 2015**

 Tune, Inc. (“Tune”, “we”, “us”) is committed to protecting your privacy and the privacy of end users.
-This policy describes how we collect, use, and disclose information when you visit our websites, [http://www.tune.com](https://web.archive.org/ "Tune.com"), [http://www.hasoffers.com](http://www.hasoffers.com/ "HasOffers.com"), [http://www.mobileapptracking.com](http://www.mobileapptracking.com/ "MobileAppTracking.com"), and [http://www.mobiledevhq.com](http://mobiledevhq.com/ "MobileDevHQ.com") (“Websites”).
-For information about how we collect information through our MobileAppTracking platform, please click [here](http://mobileapptracking.com/privacy-policy/ "MobileAppTracking Privacy Policy"), for information about how we collect information through our HasOffers platform, please click [here](http://www.hasoffers.com/privacy-policy "HasOffers.com Privacy Policy"), for information about how we collect information through our MobileDevHQ platform, please click [here](http://www.mobiledevhq.com/privacy-policy "MobileDevHQ.com Privacy Policy").
-If you are an end user and want to opt out of our mobile app analytics services, please visit [https://www.optoutmobile.com](https://optoutmobile.com/ "Opt Out Mobile")

-Tune has been awarded TRUSTe's Privacy and Children’s Privacy Seal signifying that this privacy policy and practices have been reviewed by TRUSTe for compliance with [TRUSTe's program requirements](http://www.truste.com/privacy-program-requirements/ "TRUSTe's program requirements") and [TRUSTed Cloud Program Requirements](http://www.truste.com/privacy-program-requirements/TRUSTed-cloud/ "TRUSTed Cloud Program Requirements") including transparency, accountability, and choice regarding the collection and use of your personal information.
-The TRUSTe program covers information collected through our Websites and our MobileAppTracking, HasOffers, and MobileDevHQ Platforms.
-TRUSTe's mission, as an independent third party, is to accelerate online trust among consumers and organizations globally through its leading privacy trustmark and innovative trust solutions.
-If you have questions or complaints regarding our privacy policy or practices, please contact us at [privacy+mat@tune.com](mailto:privacy+mat@tune.com).
-If you are not satisfied with our response you can [contact TRUSTe here](https://feedback-form.truste.com/watchdog/request "Contact TRUSTe here").

-**_COLLECTION OF INFORMATION_**
+This policy describes how we collect, use, and disclose information when you visit our website, http://www.tune.com.

+For MAT privacy policy, please [CLICK HERE.](https://www.tune.com/mat-privacy-policy/)
+For the MDHQ privacy policy, [CLICK HERE](https://www.mobiledevhq.com/cards/privacy-policy/).
+For the HasOffers privacy policy, [CLICK HERE](https://www.hasoffers.com/privacy-policy/).

+#### U.S.—E.U. and U.S.—Swiss Safe Harbor

+Tune complies with the U.S. – E.U.
+Safe Harbor framework and the U.S. - Swiss Safe Harbor framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data from European Union member countries and Switzerland.
+Tune has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Tune certification, please visit <http://www.export.gov/safeharbor/>.

+#### Collection of Information

 We collect the information you voluntarily provide when you visit the Websites.
 For example, if you sign up for our service or request more information, we may collect information about you, your business, and others you add to your account.
 This information includes name, company name, website, address, email address, phone number and mobile number.

-When you visit the Websites, we automatically collect certain information about your computer or device and your use of the Websites.
+When you visit the Websites, we automatically collect and store it in log files,  certain information about your computer or device and your use of the Websites.
 For example, we collect information about the type of browser you use, access times, pages viewed, your IP address, and the page you visited before navigating to the Websites.
 We also collect information about the computer or mobile device you use to access the Websites, including the hardware model, operating system and version, unique device identifiers, and mobile network information.
+We do not link this automatically collected data to other information we collect about you.

 We use various technologies to collect this information, and this may include sending cookies to your computer or mobile device.
 Cookies are small data files stored on your hard drive or in device memory that help us to improve our Services and your experience, see which areas and features of our Services are popular and count visits.
 We may also collect information using web beacons (also known as "tracking pixels").
 Web beacons are electronic images that may be used on our Websites or emails and help deliver cookies, count visits, understand usage and campaign effectiveness and determine whether an email has been opened and acted upon.
 For more information about cookies, and how to disable them, please see "Your Choices" below.

-**_USE OF INFORMATION_**
+#### Use of Information

 We may use the information we collect for various purposes, including but not limited to: